collocations.org

 make sb

-If you eat all that chocolate it''ll make you sick.
+If you eat all that chocolate it'll make you sick.

-horribly, really, very, violently
+horribly, very, violently

 He leaned sideways and was violently sick.